INMAS-Math/INMAS-Math.github.io/resources.md

 ### Participant Selection Process
 This section describes the criteria used for selecting the participating students.

-Priority was given to students who were more advanced in their PhD as first-year students' time is competing with passing comprehensive exams and selecting a thesis director.
-While having some programming experience is desirable, it was not a pre-requisite.
+Priority was given to students who were more advanced in their PhD program, because early-year students are focussed on coursework and qualifying exams, and also they are generally not thinking ahead seriously to career options.

-Each branch of the program accepted between 40 and 50 people per year.
-Our acceptance rate was around 50%.
+A modest amount of prior programming experience was required e.g. a one-semester undergraduate course.

-The number of applications per institution varied based on the nodes' involvement in recruiting.
+The number of applications per institution varied each year, based on the nodes' commitment to recruiting.
+Our acceptance rate was around 50-70%, which resulted in each branch of the program accepting between 35 to 50 students per year into the training program.
-We anticipated placing roughly 60% of accepted students in INMAS-sponsored internships each year, and used this figure to calculate a cohort size commensurate with our budget.
+We anticipated placing roughly 60% of these accepted students into INMAS-sponsored summer internships, with the remainder of each cohort either finding their own internships or getting summer TA or RA positions.

-While there were hard standards which the students needed to satisfy, efforts were made to evaluate each application from a human standpoint with consideration for individual circumstances.
+While there were some hard criteria which the students needed to satisfy, efforts were made to evaluate each application from a human standpoint with consideration for individual circumstances.
 Selection criteria included the following:

 * **Expected graduation date and completion of qualifying exams.**
-Students already holding masters' degrees were given preference, able as they were to focus more completely on their summer work.
+Students already holding masters' degrees were given preference, as they would be able to focus more completely on the training and summer internship.
-Students close to graduation were also given preference over students early in their PhDs, exhibiting more maturity and a sense of urgency.
+Students close to graduation were also given preference over students early in their PhDs, as they could be expected to exhibit more maturity and a sense of urgency about their future career.
 * **GPA:**
 A GPA of 3.5 of higher was expected, showing capacity to commit to difficult work.
 * **Reason for participating:**
-Students with a strong interest in transitioning to BIG careers were given precedence over students interested in isolated experiences.
+Students with a strong interest in transitioning to Business, Industry and Governement (BIG) careers were given precedence over students simply interested in an isolated one-off experience.
 Enthusiastic and curious students were given precedence, as evaluated during in-person discussions while recruiting.
 * **Potential impact of an internship:**
-Students in immediate fields of study with less direct applicability to BIG careers were generally given precedence, as the INMAS program could be more helpful to them.
+Students in fields of study with less direct applicability to BIG careers were generally given precedence, as the INMAS program could be more helpful to them.
 * **Demographic information:**
-Efforts were made to balance the cohorts in terms of gender, ethnic background, and university of origin in order to create a more diverse and creative environment.
+Efforts were made to develop diverse application pools in terms of gender, ethnic background, and university of origin, leading to a more diverse and creative learning environment in the program.

-While desirable, prior coding experience was **not** a required criteria for submitting an application.

 ### Professional Development
-Four dedicated professional development sessions, given online and each roughly 90 minutes in duration, served as the backbone of the program's professional skills which are sometimes wrongly referred to as 'soft skills'.
+Four dedicated professional development sessions, given online and each roughly 90 minutes in duration, served as the backbone of the program's training on professional skills (which are sometimes wrongly referred to as 'soft skills').
 These sessions addressed the following topics:

 * [Resume Preparation](#resume-preparation)